Spoon Lures That Catch Fish

 Types of Spoon Lures

-• Flutter Spoons: Thinner and typically lighter, these are designed for a slow, fluttering motion.
-They’re effective for suspended fish and in open water.
+• Flutter Spoons: Thinner and typically lighter, designed for a slow, broad flutter on the drop.
+Effective for suspended fish and in open-water applications where you want the lure to fall slowly within the strike zone.

 Target Species